We are upgrading our recommendation on Plum Creek following

 manufacturing facilities as well.
 The Southern Resources Segment

 consists of timberland in Alabama, Arkansas, Florida, Georgia,

 and Texas.
 Logs are sold to third-party mills including

 manufacturers of lumber, plywood, pulp and paper products.

-Among the other segments, Real Estate segment comprises sales of
+Among other segments, Real Estate segment comprises sale of

 operates a real estate development business.

 The Manufacturing segment includes lumber mills, plywood plants,

 lumber-remanufacturing facilities and medium density fiberboard

 facilities.
 These facilities convert logs to lumber, plywood and